amb/blender-texture-tools/README.md

 Add the seamless.py file to Blender through *User Preferences > Add-ons > Install from file...*

+## Requirements

+Works best in tandem with Blender Internal render.
+Cycles is not supported at the moment, but may still work.

 ## Description

 Various utilities for handling images and generating new ones inside Blender.